Finding a property

 Estate Agents and Letting

 You may want to go through an estate agent or lettings agent when you want to find a place to live.
-They can offer you several helpful services that can assist you when you want to find a new home and will have a large selection of properties to help you find that is right for you.
+They can offer you several helpful services that can assist you when you want to find a new home and will have a large selection of properties to help you find a property that is right for you.

 Landlords and agents can no longer ask tenants to pay a fee for things such as setting up or renewing a tenancy.
 They can only ask for a tenant to pay for certain things such as:

 - a refundable tenancy deposit capped at no more than 5 weeks’ rent where the total annual rent is less than £50,000, or 6 weeks’ rent where the total annual rent is £50,000 or above

 - a refundable holding deposit (to reserve a property) capped at no more than 1 week’s rent, if you are successful in getting the tenancy this is usually taken off the first month’s rent

 Viewing a property